Woife5/discord-bots-ts/README.md

 ### Run the bot

-Make sure MongoDB is running and the secrets are set correctly Required Secrets:
+Make sure MongoDB is running and the secrets are set up correctly Required Secrets:

 -   ANGRY1_TOKEN